gnes-ai/gnes/README.md

 pip install gnes
 ```

-Note that this will only install a *"barebone"* version of GNES, consists of **the minimal dependencies** for running GNES, i.e. *no third-party pretrained models, deep learning/NLP/CV packages are installed*.
+Note that this will only install a "*barebone*" version of GNES, consists of **the minimal dependencies** for running GNES, i.e. *no third-party pretrained models, deep learning/NLP/CV packages are installed*.
 We make this setup as the default installation behavior, as in GNES, models serve as plugins, and a model interested to NLP engineers may not be interested to CV engineers.

 > 🚸 Tensorflow, Pytorch and torchvision are not part of GNES installation.
 Depending on your model, you may have to install them in advance.